Study Management

 Editing a Study

 After creating a study, you can edit its details to refine its design or adapt it to new requirements.
-To access the edit page, go to the studies page (http://localhost:3000/dashboard/studies), click on the desired study card, and select the “Edit Study” button in the top-right corner.
+To access the edit page, go to the studies page, click on the desired study card, and select the "Edit Study" button in the top-right corner.

 The edit page is organized into several tabs, each focusing on a specific aspect of the study:

-• Surveys: Design mobile surveys and notification schedules.
+• Surveys: Design surveys and configure notification schedules.

-• Sensor Data: Configure background sensor data collection.
+• Sensor Data: Configure background sensor collection (e.g., GPS).

 The General Information tab allows you to modify the study's title, description, contact information, and visual branding.

-• Contact Information: Provide an email or phone number that participants can use to reach you.
-This appears in the SMAAT app’s study information section.
+• Contact Information: Provide an email address or phone number visible to participants.

 Example: For a study on urban mobility, you might upload an image of a city map and provide a contact email like mobility.study@university.edu.

-Screenshot of the General Information tab, showing editable fields for study title, description, contact information, and an image upload option.
+General Information tab with fields for study title, description, contact information, and image upload.

-The General Information tab, displaying fields for editing study title, description, contact details, and uploading a study image.
+The General Information tab, displaying fields for editing study title, description, contact details, and the study image.

 As you edit your study, you can save your progress at any time by clicking the "Save" button in the top-right corner of the edit page.
 Saving ensures your changes are preserved without making the study live.